 It only takes one of you to start this process in order to diffuse the situation and shift the negative pattern.

-Bonding patterns can take time to work out so as long as you are not being harmed in your relationship (if you are then please seek safety and support), it is well worth the effort.
+Bonding patterns can take time to work out so as long as you’re not being harmed in your relationship (if you are then please seek safety and support), it is well worth the effort.

-So if you have been feeling negative about your partner and your relationship, instead of making a quick decision to leave, take the situation as an opportunity to become aware of your unconscious biases, judgments and identifications, and grow into a more whole expression of yourself.
+So if you’ve been feeling negative about your partner and your relationship, instead of making a quick decision to leave, take the situation as an opportunity to become aware of your unconscious judgments, identifications and disowned selves, and grow into a more whole expression of yourself.

 More Relationship Resources